 Among children with autism spectrum disorder, behavioral factors, such as inability to self-calm, communication impairment, sensory processing issues, circadian sleep-wake cycle abnormalities, and chemical and metabolic mechanisms may contribute to sleep disturbances.
-Children with autistic spectrum disorder, in particular, may have wandering tendencies (Autism Speaks, undated).
+Children with autistic spectrum disorder, in particular, may have wandering tendencies (Johnson, 2024).